The Exit Plan.

 - You have taken the time to identify your personal goals and your vision for the future.

-- Exit options have been evaluated and the most likely option(s) identified (M&A, IPO, Strategic Partnership, License, Harvest Cash Flow, Liquidation).
+- Exit options have been evaluated, the most likely option(s) identified (M&A, IPO, Strategic Partnership, License, Harvest Cash Flow, Liquidation), and succession planning is in place.

 - Timing has been considered with respect to achieving goals based on expected performance and market comparables.